deviantony/docker-elk/README.md

 * 9300: Elasticsearch TCP transport
 * 5601: Kibana

-> :information_source: Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the
+> :warning: Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the
-> setup of the Elastic stack in development environments.
-For production setups, we recommend users to set up their host
+> Elastic stack in development environments.
+For production setups, we recommend users to set up their host according to
-> according to the instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].
+> the instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].

 ### SELinux